CPU Hierarchy 2023 – PC Processors Tier List

 Final Words On The CPU Hierarchy

-There are also some exclusions from the latest generations as some CPUs can only be bought as part of an OEM PC or pre-built systems.
+There are also some exclusions from the newest generations as some CPUs can only be bought as part of an OEM PC or pre-built systems.

 These CPU rankings are based on several review websites and YouTube tech channels, including Tom’s Hardware, Hardware Unboxed, and Gamers Nexus.
-We also compared scores from benchmarks such as Cinebench and Geekbench 5.
+We also compared outcomes from benchmarks such as Cinebench and Geekbench 5.

 You Might Like These Too